theimowski/master-thesis/docs/section-paradigms.md

 Primarily appearing functional language in the thesis is F#.
 As F# is built on top of the .NET platform, where the dominating language is (coming from the object-oriented family) C#, the thesis makes a number of comparisons between these two.
-Such comparisons have already also been made by the F# community, from which a significant number of members do have solid experience with C# language.
+Such comparisons have also been made by the F# community, from which a significant number of members do have solid experience with C# language.
-Partially thanks to its functional nature, but also thanks to the succinct language syntax, F# is usually considered easier to comprehend and more maintainable than C#.
+Partially thanks to to the succinct language syntax, but also thanks to its functional nature, F# is usually considered easier to comprehend and more maintainable than C#.
 One of the observation concerns modules' dependencies complexity in both languages {{{eve2014networks}}}:

 >> *"C# projects tend to be larger, with more classes and dependencies.
 They also have longer chains of dependencies on average.
 Real world F# projects are smaller with cleaner modularity."*